Affordable protein sources that don't break the bank!

 Meeting daily protein needs is required for muscle building, cellular regeneration, maintaining a healthy immune system, losing weight, and much, much more.
 And yet, it can take some serious hunting at the market to find affordable protein sources.

 When you hear the term protein, you may think of meat.
-A complete protein, meat from animal products contains all essential amino acids.
+A complete protein, meat contains all essential amino acids.
 It is more expensive than most plant-based, healthy, protein-rich foods because meat production is resource-intensive, which drives up production costs.

 Legumes work double duty for you.
 In addition to protein, you also get high-fiber carbs.
-For reference 1/2 cup of cooked beans equates to about 4.6 ounces and provides about 7 grams of protein.
-Dry beans expand about 2.5-3 times their size, so just under 3 tablespoons of dry beans will make about 1/2 cup of cooked beans.
+For reference, 1/2 cup of cooked beans equates to about 4.6 ounces and provides about 7 grams of protein.
+Dried beans expand about 2.5-3 times their size, so just under 3 tablespoons of dry beans will make about 1/2 cup of cooked beans.

 By cooking your own dried beans, you save money and lower your sodium intake.
 Many canned beans contain added sodium.
 Look for low-sodium and no-sodium canned beans, though they may cost more.